 7. Clean-Up (1 week)

-What Could Delay Construction?
+What Could Delay Construction of a custom home?